jkbquabeck/tractusx-edc/docs/kit/adoption-view/230912_ConntectKIT_Adoption_View.md

 ### Mission

-With this Connector KIT we provide the single source of information and technology to perform trustful data exchange within Catena-X. The Connector KIT bundles the necessary standards, APIs, interaction patterns and reference implementations  for developers.
+With this Connector KIT we provide the single source of information and technology to perform trustful data exchange within Catena-X. The Connector KIT bundles the interaction patterns, relevant standards, APIs, and reference implementations  for developers.
 Within the Adoption View of the Connector KIT we provide an introduction into the Connector technology and its role within Catena-X.

 ## Concept